 The National Solo is a classic, one-design, single handed dinghy.
 Designed by Jack Holt in 1956,the Solo remains a popular dinghy, sailed at many clubs in the UK, Holland and Australia.

 Originally designed in wood, competitive boats are now widely available in Foam Reinforced Plastic (FRP) or composite construction (FRP hull and wood deck) as well as wood.
 Boat numbers are growing steadily with the class becoming more popular today.
-This club witnessed two new Solo’s take to the water last season (2009) with another new boat expected to debut this season.

 Introducing myself as Solo Fleet Captain: